TypeChecked/unity/README.md

 Your new update library subscribes to all currently available update libraries.
 When you are done writing your new code, you publish your library.
 In the app they're keyed by integers - in reality they would be keyed by git hash or timestamp.

-When you've published you library, you mutate the main repository.
+When you've published your library, you mutate the main repository.
 This is the only mutable code in the entire project.

 The main repository (`Testing.scala`) should be a small object, that starts your service and subscribes to implementations found in the libraries you have added in a separate stream of work.